 Unless you understand clearly what options they have, you aren't on equal footing and you will either ask for too little and leave money on the table or negotiate yourself out of a lease by asking for too much.
 Until you know why they are selecting your property and whether they prefer it as compared to your neighboring property, you can't effectively negotiate the appropriate lease rate.
 That is where Steel in the Air, Inc. comes in as your trusted advisor.
 We can review the factors listed above, provide a complete cell site lease appraisal, and assess whether your site would cost more or less for the carrier to construct.
 From this, we can tell you what tower lease rates other landowners in similar situations received.
 We don't just tell you what other people in your area receive as a lease rate, we tell you why your site is better or worse and whether you should get the average lease rate or higher or lower.
 We can't guarantee that you will get a better lease as a result of using our services, but we can guarantee that you will know exactly why you accepted a particular lease rate so that you don't have to wonder for 25 years whether you left money on the table.

-We also address the appropriate other financial terms in the lease agreement.
+We also address other financial terms found in your cellular lease.
 What should you receive for escalation and how often?
 What is an appropriate option payment (even if they don't offer one)?
-Should you ask for revenue sharing if other users come on the tower?
-(The typical answer is no- but there are situations when you should).
+Should you ask for revenue sharing if additional tenants collocate space on the tower?
+(The typical answer is no - but there are situations when you should).
 Should you be reimbursed for having an attorney review the lease?
-(The typical answer is yes- we can tell you how much to ask for).
+(The typical answer is yes - we can tell you how much to ask for).